HomeBest options › Marketing & Growth

 Send frequency and unsubscribe rate: the equation restaurants never calculate

-How to measure whether your restaurant's email marketing actually works: the 4 business metrics?
+How to measure whether your restaurant's email marketing actually works: the 4 business metrics

 The differences that change your bottom line